Updated on January 23rd, 2023 by Nathan Parsh

 Valuation & Expected Returns

-While shares have traded hands with an average P/E ratio of 20 during the last decade, we are taking a more conservative view, using 18 times earnings as a fair value baseline.
-This implies the potential for a 1.3% annual valuation headwind.
+While shares have traded hands with an average P/E ratio of 19 during the last decade, we are taking a more aggressive view, using 21 times earnings as a fair value baseline.
+Still, GWW appears to be overvalued, implying the potential for a 2.8% annual reduction to shareholder returns.

-Weighing this potential decline in valuation multiple against a 6.5% earnings growth rate and the 1.2% dividend yield, investors could anticipate a total expected return of 6.2% per year for the next five years.
+Weighing this potential decline in valuation multiple against estimated EPS growth of 8% earnings growth rate and the 0.8% dividend yield, investors could anticipate a total expected return of 6% per year for the next five years.

 Final Thoughts

 W.W.
-Grainger is a company managed for the long term.
+Grainger is a Dividend Aristocrat managed for the long term.
 It has encountered difficulties at times, but the business continues to persevere, just as it has done for decades.
-Moreover, the company remains profitable in good times or bad and has an exceptional record of not only paying but also increasing its dividend for 51 straight years.
+Moreover, the company remains profitable in good times or bad and has an exceptional record of not only paying but also increasing its dividend for 52 years.

 As a result, Grainger has joined the even more exclusive list of Dividend Kings.

 While the business strength and potential growth are enviable, the dividend yield and the valuation are not particularly compelling at this time.
-As such, we view Grainger as a solid business with low potential returns over the intermediate term, making the stock a hold and not a buy right now.
+As such, we view Grainger as a solid business, but the stock is a hold and not a buy right now.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: